Another contaminated water leak at Japan's Fukushima nuclear plant

 Shunichi Tanaka, chief of Japan's new nuclear regulator, set up after its predecessor was discredited in the 2011 disaster, told a news conference that Tepco should deal with the problem immediately.
 But he said the regulator did not regard the matter as serious.

-The latest leak was acknowledged after Tepco said earlier this week it had detected radioactive caesium in groundwater flowing into the plant -- overturning an early finding that contamination was negligible.
+The latest leak was acknowledged after Tepco said earlier this week it had detected radioactive cesium in groundwater flowing into the plant -- overturning an early finding that contamination was negligible.

 A spate of similar incidents and power outages plagued the facility in March and April.
 The incidents represent another setback for the company as it tries to reassure the public and the government that it can manage the problem of tainted water.